replaceitem/scarpet-webserver/README.md

 ```

 The `request` parameter provides a map of all the request details.
-You can find a description of what they do [here](https://sparkjava.com/documentation#request).
-You can also use the [example script](#example-syntax) which has a `/requestdump` route that sends all the request data as json back.
+You can also use the [example script](#example-syntax) for testing, which has a `/requestdump` route that sends all the request data as json back.

 The `response` is a [response value](#response).